eeshvardasikcm/dev-video-maker-adk/documentation-kickstart.md

 2.  **Content Creator: Agentic Video Maker:** (This Repository)
     * **Copyright:** Eeshvar Das (Initially.
 Potential to become open source early in the Hackathon).
     * **Purpose:** To manage and facilitate the agentic video generation process for documenting the "Agentic Expense Reducer."
+    * **Potential Future Purpose:** To serve as a general tool for anyone needing to document a developer-oriented project, provided they follow the structured input guides provided by the agent.

 ## Documentation Strategy Overview